ShivaniGanatra/hangman-project/readme.md

 * extra
 * if someone wins specifc things alternate phrases
 * well done youve won tickets to the eras tour
+* Add clues
+* Add sliding instructions
+* If its all correct or youve lost then the start will trun to restart
+* Add mixins for fonts, borders and flex